Programme structure

 ESP curriculum fundamentals

-In the first 4 semesters, several patient categories will be used as theme for that specific semester: Musculoskeletal, Cardiopulmonary, Neurological and Complex patients.
-All mandatory courses are categorised in 4 different lines: Basics, Skills, Clinical Reasoning and Professional.
+In the first 4 semesters, each semester focuses on a patient category: musculoskeletal, cardiopulmonary, neurological or complex patients.
+All mandatory courses fall into 4 lines: Basics, Skills, Clinical Reasoning and Professional.

 Basics

-The aim of the basics line is to provide you with fundamental knowledge and understanding of the human body in various subjects.
-Anatomy, physiology, biomechanics and neurology are subjects that are needed as a foundation for making appropriate choices as a physiotherapist.
+The basics line gives you fundamental knowledge of the human body.
+Subjects include anatomy, physiology, biomechanics and neurology.
+This knowledge forms the foundation for making sound choices as a physiotherapist.

 Skills